kyhau/aws-notebook/Kinesis.md

 4. KPL can incur an additional processing delay of up to RecordMaxBufferedTime within the library (user-configurable).
    Larger values of RecordMaxBufferedTime results in higher packing efficiencies and better performance.
    Applications that cannot tolerate this additional delay may need to use the AWS SDK directly.

+## Auto Scaling in KCL

+1. Read state (shard iterator) is kept in a DynamoDB table per consumer (application) name.
+2. Resharding (splits and merges) automatically.
+3. Remember that the KCL uses a DynamoDB table to keep track of the data that has been read, you might need to increase DynamoDB for high throughput.

+## Data encryption in Kinesis Data Stream

+They are already encrypted.

+Server-side encryption is a feature in Kinesis Data Streams that automatically encrypts data before it's at rest by using an AWS KMS customer master key (CMK) you specify.
+Data is encrypted before it's written to the Kinesis stream storage layer, and decrypted after it’s retrieved from storage.
+As a result, your data is encrypted at rest within the Kinesis Data Streams service.

+## Data encryption in Kinesis Data Firehose

+Amazon Kinesis Data Firehose allows you to encrypt your data after it’s delivered to your S3 bucket.
+While creating your delivery stream, you can choose to encrypt your data with an AWS Key Management Service (KMS) key that you own.

 ## Comparison of Streams